hjyai94/Single_Pathway_DeepMedic/README.md

 ## How to run Single-Pathway DeepMedic?
-Training and testing for Single_pathway DeepMedic are written in Single_Pathway_DeepMedic.ipynb.
+Training and testing for Single-Pathway DeepMedic are written in Single_Pathway_DeepMedic.ipynb.
 If you have any question about the code, you can create a new issue.